obiwan314/node-red-node-thingrest/README.md

 ![A sample flow updating two properties on the RedThing in a ThingWorx server.](https://raw.githubusercontent.com/obiwan314/node-red-node-thingrest/master/images/sample-flow.png)

+The Update Property Values is a simple Inject Node to start the property update.

+This is the configuration of the Function Node that sets the propoerty names and values to be updated.

 ![The configuration for the Property Updates function.](https://raw.githubusercontent.com/obiwan314/node-red-node-thingrest/master/images/property-updates-dialog.png)

+This is the configuration of the ThingRest node that performs the update.

 ![The configuration for the RedThing node.](https://raw.githubusercontent.com/obiwan314/node-red-node-thingrest/master/images/rest-thing-node.png)